stelltec/aerlytix-website-v2/src/products/consulting-and-integrations.md

 ---
 title: "Consulting & Integrations"
 header: "Consultancy and Integrations"
-summary: " Our teams are specialists at delivering modern ways of working with data and analytics – from design ideas through to operation."
+summary: "We are specialists in delivering system integrations and solutions – from design ideas through to operation."
 ---

 <!-- Start marketing section -->